baloneymath/anaroute/README.md

 The MAGICAL analog router.

-# How to Install ?
+# How to install ?

 The following dependencies are required.